kareemAboelatta/Clean-architecture/README.md

 # Clean Architecture Essentials

 Welcome to the hub of Clean Architecture and modern Android development practices.
-This repository serves as a practical guide to implementing MVVM, StateFlow, Retrofit, Dagger-Hilt, and Coroutines within the Clean Architecture framework.
+This repository serves as a practical guide to implementing MVVM, StateFlow, Retrofit, Dagger-Hilt, and Coroutines within the Clean Architecture.

 ## Why Embrace an Architecture?